Favourited 390 times

 Our charity provides information and support for anyone dealing with a horse with laminitis, EMS or PPID.
 We are particularly interested in hosting vets, vet students and anyone with an interest in laminitis, horse health and horse foot care.
 Several student vets have stayed with us (we can host vet students looking for non-clinical EMS with horses) and enjoyed being involved with active laminitis cases and rehabilitations.

 Our property is an old farmhouse, with a gite at one end, a large garden for the dogs, a large barn for the horses, outbuildings and around 3 hectares used for grazing and hay making.
-We currently have 2 horses, 1 pony, 1 dog, 2 cats, and wildlife that includes nesting barn owls and many hedgehogs.
+We currently have 1 horse & 1 pony (but sometimes have horses here for short-term stays), 2 dogs, 2 cats, and wildlife that includes nesting barn owls and many hedgehogs.

 Cooking / shopping